nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Let's first look at how you can add a new employee's contact to OfficeConnect.
-Enter this into the command line: <br> `addp n/Johnny Ackles p/95967755 e/jensona@example.com a/512, Mary Streeth #01-01`. <br>
+Enter this into the command line: <br> `addp n/Johnny Ackles p/95967755 e/jensona@example.com a/512, Mary Streeth #01-01` <br>
 This command adds a person named `Johnny Ackles` who lives at `512, Mary Streeth #01-01` whose phone number is `95967755` and email address is`jensona@example.com`.
-If you scroll down on the contact list, you will see that the new contact is added.
+If you scroll down the contact list, you will see that the new contact is added.
 ![add_whitebackground.jpg](images%2Fproduct-screenshots%2Fadd_whitebackground.jpg)
 <p align="center">